m-laprise/llamaparty/step_by_step_resources.md

   * Instrospective abilities and differentiable programming
   * When something is missing, it is easy and elegant to [call Python from Julia](https://github.com/JuliaPy/PythonCall.jl) whenever needed
   * Excellent GPU support, especially for NVIDIA CUDA
-  * While for long it lacked a mature, complete package for autodiff, there has been progress on that front too, and autodiff does work, if you can write a few lines of code.
-See the [JuliaDiff](https://juliadiff.org/) project for more.
+  * While for long it lacked a mature, complete package for autodiff, there has been progress on that front too, and autodiff does seem work for most applications.
+See the [JuliaDiff](https://juliadiff.org/) project and [Zygote.jl](https://github.com/FluxML/Zygote.jl) for more.
   * It can be deployed in production using Docker containers.
 * Cons:
   * Lack of maturity of package ecosystem means you may have to code a lot of things yourself.
 It has improved a lot recently, but the documentation hasn't always caught up with the code, and the documentation can be frustrating at times as some examples in it don't (or no longer) run.
 Overall, it may be a bigger investment in time to get things up and running.